A Survey of Tibetan History

 In 719, the Chinese Emperor Xuanzong (r.
 713 – 756) increased military efforts to stop Tibetan and Arab advances.
 At different times prior to and during this period, Tibet allied itself and traded with the neighboring Arab Umayyad Caliphate (661 – 750).
 [For example, in 717, the Tibetans and Arabs had joined forces to fight the Chinese in Kucha.
 The Umayyad Empire, with its capital in Damascus, covered almost the entire Middle East, as well as part of West Turkistan.

 In 730, however, Tibet and China signed a peace treaty, establishing the border between the two empires to the east of Kokonor Lake.
-The peace lasted for fifteen years, during which envoys traveled regularly between the two capitals, Lhasa and Chang’an (present-day Xi’an).
+The peace lasted for ten years, during which envoys traveled regularly between the two capitals, Lhasa and Chang’an (present-day Xi’an).
 In 740, however, the Tang forces attacked and regained control of vital areas along the Sino-Tibetan border.]

 In 741, Tibet sent a mission to China to announce the death of Princess Jincheng and ask for peace, but China refused.
 Tibet sent an army into Chinese-held territory and recaptured several border cities [in present-day Qinghai and Sichuan Provinces.
 In 747, however, the Chinese, under the command of the Korean general, Gao Xianzhi, drove the Tibetans from this region.